sking115422/DistTermProj/README.md

 ## Notes

-* DistShared file needs to be placed in the C drive of our machines so that any program that runs this can access the files
+* DistShared file needs to be placed in same file as the master folder for this code.
+I thought we could put it on the C drive of every machine, but the file structure is different for mac and pcs so for now we can just use the folder in this code repo until we can figure out something better